SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/document_variables.md

 1. Field names **must start with a letter or underscore** (`_`) - not a number or anything else.
 1. Field names can only include **letters, numbers, and underscores**.
 No spaces or any other character.
 1. When you run across a large area that gives room for writing a paragraph, make sure it's one big field.
-If it's divided into multiple lines, put a message about it in its trello card or on the Slack #assembly-line channel.

 <!-- Check this previous one carefully.
 I'm not sure I understood what was meant. -->
 <!-- 1.
 Keep the length of variable names under 79 characters (unlikely you'll reach this limit, but just to be specific). -->